Oral (mouth) biopsy

 Will I need a follow-up appointment?

-Since your stitches are dissolvable a review appointment is not always needed, but you will usually be given one so that the results of your biopsy can be discussed with you.
+Since your stitches are dissolvable a review appointment is not always needed.
+However, you will usually be given an appointment to discuss your biopsy results.

 What if I have any further questions and / or concerns?

-Your dentist will discuss the procedure with you before you have your biopsy, but if you still have questions once you return home, please contact one of the following Maxillofacial Units.
+Your dentist will discuss the procedure with you before you have your biopsy.
+If you still have questions once you return home, please contact one of the following Maxillofacial Units.